nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 }
 ```

-Suffix/Preffix take effects after wildcards filtering.
+Suffix/Preffix takes effect after wildcard filtering.
-Same syntax applies to forwarding as well, which helps managing bridging topic in a flexible way to build an UNS (Unified Namespace) across edge and cloud.
+The same syntax applies to forwarding as well, which helps manage bridging topics in a flexible way to build an UNS (Unified Namespace) across edge and cloud.
 :::

 ::: tab Transparent bridging